UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 > ## GitHub GUI
 >
-> Browse to your `planets` repository on GitHub.
+> Browse to your `shell-scripts` repository on GitHub.
 > Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
 > Hover over, and click on, the three buttons to the right of each commit.
 > What information can you gather/explore from these buttons?
 > How would you get that same information in the shell?
 >
 > > ## Solution
 > > The left-most button (with the picture of a clipboard) copies the full identifier of the commit
 > > to the clipboard.
 In the shell, ```git log``` will show you the full commit identifier for each
 > > commit.
 > >
 > > When you click on the middle button, you'll see all of the changes that were made in that
 > > particular commit.
 Green shaded lines indicate additions and red ones removals.
 In the shell we
 > > can do the same thing with ```git diff```.
 In particular, ```git diff ID1..ID2``` where ID1 and
 > > ID2 are commit identifiers (e.g. ```git diff a3bf1e5..041e637```) will show the differences
 > > between those two commits.
 > >
 > > The right-most button lets you view all of the files in the repository at the time of that
 > > commit.
 To do this in the shell, we'd need to checkout the repository at that particular time.
 > > We can do this with ```git checkout ID``` where ID is the identifier of the commit we want to
 > > look at.
 If we do this, we need to remember to put the repository back to the right state
 > > afterwards!
 > {: .solution}
 {: .challenge}

 > ## Uploading files directly in GitHub browser
 >
 > Github also allows you to skip the command line and upload files directly to
 > your repository without having to leave the browser.
 There are two options.
 > First you can click the "Upload files" button in the toolbar at the top of the
 > file tree.
 Or, you can drag and drop files from your desktop onto the file
 > tree.
 You can read more about this [on this GitHub page](https://help.github.com/articles/adding-a-file-to-a-repository/) {: .callout}